vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Components_of_Kubernetes.md

 -  Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
 -  Populates the Endpoints object (that is, joins Services & Pods).

+## Cloud controller manager
+* which is well known for cloud concept like eks aks gks so when we want to work with cloud of our k8s cluster then we should know about this component called cloud controller manager it has intengligent of cloud it is implementd by microsoft
 ---